-William Brice Collection
+William C. Brice Papers

-The William C. Brice collection of scholarly materials relates to Linear A and Brice’s editorship of the journal Kadmos.
+The William C. Brice Papers of scholarly materials relates to Linear A and Brice’s editorship of the journal Kadmos.
 The collection includes Minoan research manuscripts and notes, scholarly publications (monographs and offprints), photographs, and correspondence.
 Correspondence includes a letter from Michael Ventris to Brice discussing Scripta Minoa III .

 William Charles Brice (July 3, 1921-July 24, 2007) was a linguist, archaeologist, ethnographer, and geographer, as well as a polymath.
 In 1939, he won an open scholarship in geography at Jesus College, University of Oxford and enrolled just as war broke out.
 In his second year there in 1941, having completed officer training, he was called to duty as a full-time officer trainee in Dunbar.

 William matriculated to Oxford for the January 1946 term and received a First Class B.A. and M.A. in Geography that June.
 William’s desire to return to the Far East was encouraged by his Oxford ethnology teacher, (Sir) John Myres, and William was soon accepted by Professor John Garstang (Liverpool University) to join archaeological excavations in eastern Turkey, for a year during 1946-47.
 William excavated at the Neolithic site of Yumuk Tepe (Mersin), and at the Roman frontier site of Antioch with Sir Leonard Woolley in the spring.
 William developed a love of travel, and in addition to his impressive sketching abilities, he was a fluent speaker of Turkish, Punjabi, Urdu, Arabic, French, and Hindustani.